Update a node pool

 In-place update: Pods are not restarted and applications are not affected.

 Update by replacing the system disk: Nodes are drained during the update.
 If an application runs in multiple pods that are spread across multiple nodes and graceful shutdown is enabled for the pods, the application is not affected.
 For more information about graceful shutdown, see Graceful shutdown and zero downtime deployments in Kubernetes.
-To ensure that all the nodes that run the pods of an application are not updated in the same batch, we recommend that you set the maximum concurrency to a value less than the number of pods in which the application runs.
+To prevent multiple replicas of the same application from being updated in the same batch, we recommend that you set the maximum concurrency to a value less than the number of pods in which the application runs.

 How long does it require for updating the nodes in a batch?